 - 5) The development of new goods and better ways of producing goods and services is

 - A) capital accumulation.

 - B) technological change.

 - C) the big tradeoff.

 - D) allocative efficiency.

-- E) none of the above.
+- E) production efficiency.

 - 6) The growth of capital resources, including human capital is

 - A) technological change.

 - B) capital accumulation.

 - C) depreciation.

 - D) opportunity cost.

-- E) none of the above.
+- E) shown by a movement along the PPF.

-- 7) Which one of the following would likely shift a production possibilities frontier inward? - A) technological change. - B) a drought. - C) a decrease in the price of natural resources. - D) all of the above - E) None of the above, because production possibilities frontiers do not shift inward.
+- 7) Which one of the following would likely shift a production possibilities frontier inward? - A) technological change - B) a drought - C) a decrease in the price of natural resources - D) an increase in human capital - E) None of the above, because production possibilities frontiers do not shift inward.